 The name of the game is focusing on reducing losses rather than, as Adam calls it, “riding the winners.”
 Scalpers will open and close multiple positions in one day with the aim of racking up lots of profits from many places; rather than act on one large swing trend or pattern.
 Adam explains that in order to be a successful scalper, your trades should be as short as possible: “I discovered that the longer I held a position, the bigger the risk that my position would turn into a loser.”

-It’s vital to be disciplined as a scalper and to leave your emotions out of trading.
+It’s vital to be disciplined as a scalper and to leave your emotions out of Betfair Trading.
 In fact, according to Adam, it’s better if you don’t know anything about the underlying asset at all.

 Scalpers focus on time frame interval charts like the one-minute and five-minute candlestick charts and look out for certain momentum indicators.
 These could be the relative strength index (RSI), the moving average convergence divergence (MACD), or stochastic.
 Price chart indicators are also commonly used to identify support and resistance levels.

-One of the biggest mistakes a scalper can make according to Investopedia (and echoed by Adam’s words) is late exits (holding a position open for too long).
+One of the largest mistakes a scalper can make according to Investopedia (and echoed by Adam’s words) is late exits (holding a position open for too long).
 This exposes them to more risk and can turn a profitable day into a losing one if they get caught out in the wrong position.
-Since scalping generates high commission fees from extensive trading, successfully scalping is currently almost impossible in today’s cryptocurrency markets.
+Since scalping generates high commission fees from extensive Betfair Trading, successfully scalping is currently almost impossible in today’s cryptocurrency markets.

 Scalping on Digitex Futures

-At Digitex Futures, we want to see all types of crypto trading strategies used so that we appeal to a wide net of traders.
-However, one of the main things we are looking forward to when we come to market is to at last stop punishing our most active traders, the ones who provide liquidity to the market with commission fees.
+At Digitex Futures, we want to see all types of crypto Betfair Trading strategies used so that we appeal to a wide net of Betfair Traders.
+However, one of the main things we are looking forward to when we come to market is to at last stop punishing our most active Betfair Traders, the ones who provide liquidity to the market with commission fees.